Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-z7fe-_3-Al4.md

 # [September 8th, 2020 Livestream](../2020-09-08.md)
 ## Q&A: Are you using Blueprints or C++?
 https://www.youtube.com/watch?v=z7fe-_3-Al4
+This question was possibly duplicated with a more recent answer: [February 16th, 2021 Livestream Q&A: What engine do you use & what programming language?](./yt-L-HM1a7oSK8.md) https://www.youtube.com/watch?v=L-HM1a7oSK8

 ### Topics
 * [Technology > Unreal Engine](../topics/technology/unreal-engine.md)